-When & Where do I pick up my Badge & Goody Bag?
+When & Where do I pick up my Badge and pre-order merchandise?

-You can pick them up at the registration booth at the convention hall.
-At a later date, we will post the hours that the registration booth will be open.
+You can pick them up at the registration/check in booth at the convention hall.
+Prior to the event, we will post the hours that the registration booth will be open.

 Who Can Display Their MOCs (My Own Creations)?

-Full Registrants are eligible to display their creations.
-There is NO extra charge to display your creations, but you MUST be registered as a Full Registrant to have an individual display.
+Regular Registrants are eligible to display their creations.
+There is NO extra charge to display your creations, but you MUST be registered as a Regular Registrant to have an individual display.
 You can participate in existing collaborations as a Late Registrant.

 Do I have to Request Table Space for my MOCs?